 On the other hand, the methodology put into practice was questioned "because many people do not recognize themselves or do not know that they are descendants of indigenous peoples," said the CUI director.
 Although the belief persists that Argentina is mainly made up of descendants of European immigrants, in reality, it is the other way around: "the majority of the Argentine population has the blood of indigenous peoples," Villarruel said.

 "The presence of indigenous descendants is very strong, added to the fact that there are now many speakers of native languages because many immigrants arrived from Bolivia, Peru, and Paraguay, where native languages are very widespread," he said.

 In the absence of a qualitative study promoted by the State that would deepen and update the social and ethnic composition of the country, academic circles, especially public universities, have begun to move in this direction with research and study programs.

 A change in the Argentine Constitution in 1994 enshrined indigenous peoples as subjects of right, by admitting their ethnic and cultural pre-existence and recognizing community possession of the territories they inhabit, as well as encouraging their access to other lands and prohibiting, in any case, their alienation or the imposition of taxes.

-"Since then there has been a process of growth and vindication, but the struggle with the State is very strong, overall the territorial claims with the provincial governments, and there is a component of discrimination in society, despite the fact that there is more and more acceptance in some cases, depending on which cities or regions," said the director of the CUI.
+"Since then there has been a process of growth and vindication, but the struggle with the State is very strong, overall the territorial claims with the provincial governments, and there is a component of discrimination in society, even though there is more and more acceptance in some cases, depending on which cities or regions," said the director of the CUI.